vitmistina/terra-invicta-tech-optimizer/docs/local_storage.md

 # Local storage usage in Streamlit

 Access to `window.localStorage` in Streamlit requires running JavaScript in the browser.
-Each `components.v1.html` call mounts an iframe that opens its own channel back to the Streamlit runtime.
+This project uses the `streamlit-local-storage` component to bridge between Streamlit and the browser's storage without maintaining custom iframe scripts.
+Even with a component, each read/write renders an iframe that opens a channel back to the Streamlit runtime.
 When these iframes are created on every rerun (or multiple times per page), the extra WebSocket chatter and background cleanup can noticeably slow the UI and generate `WebSocketClosedError` traces